 Favorite tracks: “Ariel”

-It feels wrong to place this so low because it’s a kick-ass little project.
-It’s another one-off paying tribute to the 80s garage punk rock, and this time it’s Husker Du that gets the nod.
+This one is a kick-ass little project.
+It’s another stylistic one-off paying tribute to the 80s garage punk rock, and this time it’s Husker Du that gets the nod.
 It definitely has some outstanding tracks, but after a few spins you start to miss his more intricate, detailed songs when he’s taking his time breaking your heart rather than thrashing his way through a quick 18 minute set.
 Fun, fast, and contains a few of the best one-minute songs ever belted out, but that’s about it.

 Favorite tracks: “Change Your Mind”, “Rats in the Wall”, “Wolves”